Program overview and goals

 Of program graduates who complete a survey one year after graduation, 60 percent will state their active involvement in community coalitions addressing public health or community nutrition issues or in local dietetics organizations.

-To provide opportunities for our interns to develop leadership skills in ways that promote wellness and good nutrition within the surrounding communities and that foster a sense of respect for and service to humankind (or "all peoples") among our interns.
+To provide opportunities for our interns to develop leadership skills in ways that promote wellness and good nutrition within the surrounding communities and that foster a sense of respect for and service to humankind (or "all peoples").

 - All interns will take on a leadership role in working with one or more community organizations, coalitions or staff members outside of the internship to plan and carry out a program that promotes healthy food, nutrition or wellness during their internship program year.